percona/pmm-doc/docs/setting-up/client/index.md

     pmm-admin status
     ```

-    !!! hint PMM-Agent can be updated from tarball:
+    !!! hint "PMM-Agent can be updated from tarball:"

      1. Download tar.gz with pmm2-client.
      2. Extract it.